 As a UK Sport funded sport, a number of Athlete Performance Awards (APAs) are allocated to hockey.
 The APA is a National Lottery grant awarded to certain athletes in support of their progression towards medal success at the Olympic Games.
 The APA is designed to enable athletes to engage fully with the programme and meet the necessary training and competition demands associated with progression towards the Olympic podium.
 The APA grant contributes towards the living and sporting costs that athletes incur whilst being a member of the Programme.

-GB Hockey has been allocated 40 awards per gender for the Tokyo Olympic cycle across the EDP and the senior centralised programme.
+GB Hockey has been allocated 75 awards covering both men & women across the EDP and Senior centralised programme for the LA Olympic cycle.
 The number of awards available to the GB EDP will fluctuate during an Olympic cycle dependent on the needs of the senior teams, performance and breadth/depth of ‘talent’.
 At certain points in the cycle, athlete numbers on the programme may be increased or reduced in order to best serve the performance needs at a particular time, subject to the absolute discretion of Great Britain and England Hockey.

 -